Andrettin/Wyrmsun/readme.txt

 - Chain mail left arm graphics update (by b_o).

 * Upgrades
-- Added Writing upgrade for the Teutons (increases research speed; in grand strategy mode increases research output).
-- Added Dvalic Runewriting upgrade for the Dwarves (increases research speed; in grand strategy mode increases research output).
+- Added Writing upgrade for the Teutons and Dvalic Runewriting for the Dwarves (increases research speed; in grand strategy mode increases research output) (icon by Jinn).
 - Fixed issue which was causing the tech level and max tech level settings to not be set for all players.

 -----------------------------------------------------------------------